AzlanCoding/azlancoding.github.io/index.md

 You may also visit [online-browser-pwa](https://azlancoding.github.io/online-browser-pwa) and install the PWA if you wish to.<br>
 It uses an iframe to connect to the two servers.<br>
 The website itself is hosted by github. <br>
-**NEW:** Now attempts to hide page title and and favicon so that it doesn't appear in your history! <br>
+It also attempts to hide page title and and favicon so that it doesn't appear in your history! <br>
 **For a better interface, it is reccomended to enable the [Desktop PWA tab strip](chrome://flags/#enable-desktop-pwas-tab-strip) in "chrome://flags/#enable-desktop-pwas-tab-strip" for the online-browser-pwa** <br>
 Note: The Android and iPad issues have been resolved.
 If you are still having issues, PLEASE contact me from that google button below.